BakkerGames/GRIF/DAGS/SYNTAX.md

 @falsedata(key)

->Returns true if the data value for "key" is falsey.
+>Returns true if the raw value for "key" is falsey.
 Returns false if the value is truthy or isn't boolean.

 @ge(value1,value2)